microsoft/SciStanPy/docs_source/index.rst

 The :py:class:`~scistanpy.model.results.hmc.SampleResults` instance that is returned by the :py:meth:`~scistanpy.model.model.Model.mcmc` method contains the samples drawn during sampling.
 The :py:class:`~scistanpy.model.results.hmc.SampleResults` class is an extension of the :py:class:`~scistanpy.model.results.mle.MLEInferenceRes` class introduced above.
 It shares the same methods and properties, plus some others.
 Most notable among the additional methods are :py:meth:`~scistanpy.model.results.hmc.SampleResults.diagnose`, which runs diagnostic checks on MCMC samples (see `Stan's documentation <https://mc-stan.org/learn-stan/diagnostics-warnings.html>`_ for a review of the different diagnostics), :py:meth:`~scistanpy.model.results.hmc.SampleResults.plot_sample_failure_quantile_traces`, which provides an interactive dashboard for visualizing *samples* that failed diagnostic checks, and :py:meth:`~scistanpy.model.results.hmc.SampleResults.plot_variable_failure_quantile_traces`, which provides an interactive dashboard for visualizing *variables* (i.e., parameters) that failed diagnostic checks.

-Additional examples demonstrating usage of the above features can be found in the :doc:`examples/index` section of the documentation.
+For additional examples for specific use cases, check the :doc:`examples/index` section of the documentation.

 API Documentation
 =================